Authentication

 ## Handle Authentication Failures

 Do not retry `invalid_api_key` in a tight loop.
-Retrying the same bad key will keep failing.
-Alert the integration owner, replace or rotate the credential, and then retry with the new value.
+The same bad key will keep failing.
+Alert the integration owner, replace or rotate the credential, and then retry with the new credential.

-When an integration suddenly starts receiving `401`, check whether the key was revoked, copied incorrectly, stored with extra whitespace, attached to the wrong environment, or created for a different workspace than expected.
+When an integration suddenly starts receiving `401`, check the credential.
+Confirm that the key was not revoked, was copied correctly, has no extra whitespace, is attached to the correct environment, and was created for the expected workspace.

 **Authentication Error**